cyberark/community/Conjur/conventions/git-tips-and-tricks.md

          "(.*?)(jpg|gif|doc|pdf|bin)$",
          ".gitleaks.toml"
        ]
-1. Add any other paths, commits or patterns you need to whitelist
+1. Add any other paths, commits or patterns you need to exclude

-    Note that it is possible to whitelist certain patterns.
-This option should be chosen over whitelisting paths, so that path can still be scanned in future.
+    Note that it is possible to exclude patterns.
+This option should be chosen over excluding paths, so that if other secrets are leaked into the same file(s) in future, they will be caught.

        [whitelist]
        regexes = [